petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 the row number or column number — that's your business, Python knows nothing about rows and columns.
 You may choose it as you wish, choose the one that is better for your perception.
-You can use the first figure or the second one — but it's highly important not to get confused and to use it consistently in each program.
+You can use the first figure or the second one — but it's highly important not to get confused and to use it in a unified way throughout your program.
 Or you may even throw away rows and columns and just think of the first and second index.

 Also note that in our example ``z[2]`` (the array which is the